 The problem with Git is that it cannot scale for data.
 But engineers can use an add-on called Git LFS to manage both data and code.

 The idea behind this solution derives from game development: game developers usually deal with game code but also tons of artifacts – mostly binaries that impact the game’s look.

 Game developers managed those assets together with code, which made their repositories extremely heavy and confusing.
 So, they built an add-on to Git that allows them to avoid doing that if there’s no need.

 The logic behind Git LFS is simple and relies on managing metadata.
 This use case grew on data practitioners who do machine learning and research because they also deal with files that don’t code and are a little larger than what you’d expect, including files that manage code.
 These are best kept together because of the connection between the model and the data it was running on.

 Git LFS integrates seamlessly with every Git repository.
 But if you decide to use it, expect your code and files to live there.
 This means that you have to lift and shift your data to coexist with your code

 DVC was designed to work with version-controlled systems like Git.
 When you add data to a project using DVC commands, it will upload the data to a remote storage service and generate a metadata file that points to that location.

 Next, the metadata file will be added to a Git repository for version control.
 When data files are modified or added/removed, the metadata file is updated, and new data is uploaded.
-That way, you can keep track of data and share them with collaborators without actually storing them in the repository by using the metadata files.
+That way, you can keep track of data and share it with collaborators without actually storing it in the repository by using the metadata files.